-The Tekka Centre Wet Market is where you will find a constant bartering and trading of fresh goods, spices and things you would ever imagine.
+The Tekka Centre Wet Market is where you will find a constant bartering and trading of fresh goods, spices, and things you would never imagine.
 Tekka Centre is certain to be a rush and you won’t necessarily find a cooked meal here instead walk or cycle to Dunlop Street for a guaranteed meal full of chilies and spice!

 Kampong Glam is a hotspot for multiculturalism where everything seems to be happening right before your eyes.
 Kampong Glam is a short but humid walk across Rochor Canal and you hit Kampong Glam once you see the magnificent Sultan Mosque, dating back to the early 1900s.

-Before you leave Kampong Glam, Kuan Im Thong Hood Cho Temple is a must see where pilgrims of Hindu faith ascend to be shrouded by the intense aromatic smells of incense all while aiming to get a rub of the bronzed Buddha’s belly.
+Before you leave Kampong Glam, Kuan Im Thong Hood Cho Temple is a must-see where pilgrims of the Hindu faith ascend to be shrouded by the intense aromatic smells of incense all while aiming to get a rub of the bronzed Buddha’s belly.

 Singapore has three quay spots to visit along the Singapore River with Boat Quay and Clarke Quay being the two must-sees.
 Boat Quay is the closest to Marina Bay with Clarke Quay a few minutes’ walk west of Boat Quay.

-From Boat Quay, everything is walking distance or if you prefer to catch a train, head to Clarke Quay Metro for access to Sentosa Island, Changi Island or Marina Bay.
+From Boat Quay, everything is within walking distance, or if you prefer to catch a train, head to Clarke Quay Metro for access to Sentosa Island, Changi Island, or Marina Bay.